 You don’t have all day—adventure is out there!
 Try to find a steamer that heats up in two minutes or less.
 Less standing, more steaming.

-The Best Travel Steamers on the Market
+The Best Travel Steamers

 Get an instant refresh!
 Lemontec’s portable travel garment steamer will give an instant refresh to your clothes.
 It only takes about 75 seconds to heat up, and this mini handheld de-wrinkler can withstand up to nine minutes of steaming time.
 What’s more, this compact steamer cleans and sterilizes clothing, too—killing bacteria and germs that might be on your clothes.
 We’re all about staying healthy on the road, so Lemontec earns big points for this.

-This steamer markets itself as mini, but clocks in at about 9 x 4 inches and weighs around 1.3 lbs.
+The XROOL steamer markets itself as mini, but clocks in at about 9 x 4 inches and weighs around 1.3 lbs.
 While still manageable for anyone on the road, we don’t want you to get the wrong idea about it’s actual size.
 On the plus side, this mini steamer for clothes is a very cute color (I’m a sucker for turquoise) and gets rave reviews.
 An additional plus: it doesn’t spit water as it removes wrinkles from your travel clothes.